Nuclear Power in Spain

 - Yebra (Guadalajara) 714 points.

 In December 2011 the Ministry announced that Villar de Canas had been selected, though only a 60-year storage period was mentioned.
 Pending construction, used fuel remains at individual power plants.
 Several, including Asco and Trillo (as well as Jose Cabrera), are using dry storage, Asco with Holtec Hi-Storm casks.
 In July 2015 the CSN confirmed that Villar de Canas was suitable for the ATC and that ENRESA could begin preliminary site works while the regulatory process continued.
 The ATC facility will provide storage for some 12,816 cubic metres of wastes for 60 years, by which time a repository for permanent disposal should be available.

 Waste management and decommissioning is funded by a levy of about 1% on all electricity consumed.

 Vandellos 1, a 480 MWe French UNGG gas-graphite reactor, was closed down in mid 1990 after 18 years operation, due to a turbine fire which made the plant uneconomic to repair.
 In 2003 ENRESA concluded phase 2 of the reactor decommissioning and dismantling project, which allows much of the site to be released.
 The cost of the 63-month project was EUR 93 million.
 After 30 years Safestor, when activity levels have diminished by 95%, the remainder of the plant will be removed.

-In April 2006 the 142 MWe Jose Cabrera (Zorita) plant was closed after 38 years operation.
+In April 2006 the 142 MWe Jose Cabrera (Zorita) PWR plant was closed after 38 years operation.
 Dismantling the plant will be undertaken over six years from 2010 by Enresa – total cost is estimated at EUR 135 million.
 About 4% of the plant's constituent material will need to be disposed of as radioactive waste, the rest can be recycled, including 43 tonnes of internal components.
 Used fuel is stored at site in Holtec Hi-Storm casks.

 In December 2012 the Santa Maria de Garona plant, an early BWR-3 model of 446 MWe net, operating since 1971, was closed down after 41 years operation.
 Nuclenor operated the plant on behalf of its owners, Iberdrola and Endesa.
 However, there is some prospect of restarting the plant (see main section above).